If your cat is chewing non-stop household items around the home – edges of tables, shoelaces, sofas, objects – why is your cat doing this?

 Indoors or outdoors?

 There is some advice out there to keep your cat indoors between 11am – 3pm, but you try keeping a cat indoors, especially when it is hot and humid!
 A cat will rarely sit in the blazing sun anyhow and will find a cool spot to snooze and rest.
 As long as your cat can keep cool and has access to shady and cool places out of the sun, that is all that matters.
+On hot days, keep an eye on your cat to ensure they are not being affected by the heat.

 Make sure that there is plenty of fresh drinking water for your cat so that your cat can have a drink when he/she needs to.
 Keep plenty of bowls of water indoors and outdoors in the garden.
 Cat fountains are great because it keeps the water flowing to give fresher water and encourages cats to drink more.
 It’s important to leave water for your cat at all times during the year, not just in hot weather.
 Older cats can be vulnerable to dehydration, so make sure you cat is drinking regularly.